A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

-and the fact that $H^1(X, TG|_X) \cong (H^{N-1}(\Omega^1_G|_X (n-h))^{\vee}$.
-Indeed the latter is zero after expanding in cohomology the second sequence since by Bott theorem we have the vanishing of $H^q (\Omega^1_G(t))$ for any $(q,t) \neq (1,0)$.
-Therefore in \ref{h1tg} by properties of exact sequences one has On the other hand the action of $H^0(TG|_X) \cong \mathfrak{sl}_n$ is given as the derivation action of $\mathfrak{sl}_n$ on the space of homogeneous polyonomial of degree $h$ in the coordinate ring.
-This therefore coincides with the given definition of the Jacobian ring $R^G_f$.
+and the fact that by Serre duality $H^1(X, T_G(h)|_X) \cong (H^{N-2}(\Omega^1_G|_X (-n+d-h))^{\vee}$.
+Indeed the latter is zero after expanding in cohomology the first sequence since by Borel--Bott--Weil theorem we have the vanishing of $H^q (\Omega^1_G(t))$ for any $(q,t) \neq (1,0)$, $q>1$.
+Therefore in \eqref{h1tg} by properties of exact sequences one has On the other hand, the action of $H^0(TG|_X) \cong \mathfrak{sl}_n$ is given as the derivation action of $\mathfrak{sl}_n$ on the space of homogeneous polyonomial of degree $h$ in the coordinate ring.
+For every $h$ therefore $\beta$ coincides with the action defined in \eqref{genjacobi}.
+The right hand side of the isomorphism above coincides with the given definition of the Jacobian ring $R^G_f$.
 For dimension reasons $H^2(\of_X(h))=0$.
-One has then \end{proof} The above lemma gives us almost everything we need.
-Indeed thanks to this result we can work directly on the $T^1$, whose graded components can be identified with coherent cohomology groups of twists of the tangent bundle $T_X$.
-We can therefore apply all original Griffiths machinery, proving at the same time the results for the newly defined ring $R^G_f$.
-Many of the proofs in the following are based on standard diagram-chasing techniques, and therefore we will just sketch them.\\ Lemma \ref{t1jacobi} implies They both coincide with their primitive part, since $H^2(X, \of_X(k))=0$ for any $k$.
-In the case of projective hypersurfaces it holds as well These spaces can be shown to be isomorphic a priori, without deducing it from the previous theorem.
+This implies that \end{proof} The above lemma gives us almost everything we need.
+In fact, thanks to this result we can work directly on $T^1_{A_X}$, whose graded components are identified with the cohomology groups of twists of the tangent bundle $T_X$.
+We can therefore apply all original Griffiths' machinery, proving at the same time the results for the Griffiths ring $R^G_f$.
+Many of the proofs use standard diagram-chasing techniques, and therefore we will just sketch them.\\ Using \cite[Theorem 1.1]{io}, Lemma \ref{t1jacobi} implies where $m$ is the integer such that $\omega_X \cong \of_X(m)$.
+These cohomology spaces both coincide with their primitive part, since $H^2(X, \of_X(k))=0$ for any $k$.
+In the case of projective hypersurfaces Griffiths' theory implies see \cite[Corollary 3.13]{io}.
+These spaces can be shown to be isomorphic a priori, without deducing it from the previous theorem.
 This is implied by the vanishings of $H^q(\Omega_{\PP}^p(k))$ for $p\geq 0,q,k>0$ by Bott's theorem (and Hard Lefschetz theorem).
 On the Grassmannian Gr(k,n) the vanishing of the cohomology group of twisted differentials is a more subtle question.
-Borel-Bott-Weil theorem is the main source to address the computations of this cohomology groups.
+Borel-Bott-Weil theorem is the main source to address the computations of these cohomology groups.
 A classical survey can be found for example in Snow's paper \cite{snow}.
-The following lemma provides the vanishing required in the Grassmannian case. \begin{lemma} Let $X \subset \Gr(k,n)$ a smooth hypersurface of degree $d$ and let $p \in \lbrace 1, \ldots, N-2 \rbrace$.
-Suppose that the following vanishing holds \begin{enumerate}[(I)] \item $H^{p-1}(\Omega_{G}^{N-p}(d))=0$; \item $ H^p(\Omega_{G}^{N-p}(d))=0$; \item $H^p(\Omega_G^{N-p})=0$; \item $H^{p+1}(\Omega_G^{N-p})=0$. \end{enumerate} Then the following isomorphism holds
+The following lemma provides the vanishings required in the Grassmannian case. \begin{lemma} Let $X \subset \Gr(k,n)$ be a smooth hypersurface of degree $d$ and take $p \in \lbrace 1, \ldots, N-2 \rbrace$.
+Suppose that the following vanishings hold: \begin{enumerate}[(I)] \item $H^{p-1}(\Omega_{G}^{N-p}(d))=0$; \item $ H^p(\Omega_{G}^{N-p}(d))=0$; \item $H^p(\Omega_G^{N-p})=0$; \item $H^{p+1}(\Omega_G^{N-p})=0$. \end{enumerate} Then the following isomorphism holds

 \end{lemma}

 \begin{proof} Consider the tangent-normal sequence raised to the $p$-th power

 The long associated sequence in cohomology is \begin{small}